navapbc/FFS-IncomeReportingToolkit/README.md

 # Improving SNAP Income Reporting

 ## Background

 **_This playbook is \*\*NOT\*\* a source of authoritative, legal, or regulatory guidance and has not been officially endorsed by the Center for Medicaid and CHIP Services (CMCS) or the Food and Nutrition Service (FNS).
 It is advisory only, and should be adapted appropriately for each state and scenario.
 Ultimately, it is the responsibility of state Medicaid and SNAP officials to ensure that implementation of any project is compliant with federal Medicaid and SNAP statute and regulations.
 Refer to the CMCS [website](https://www.medicaid.gov/medicaid/index.html) and FNS [website](https://www.fns.usda.gov/snap/supplemental-nutrition-assistance-program) for up to date official guidance._**

 ## Introduction

 This playbook offers guidance and templates to improve the applicant experience of providing income in SNAP applications and renewals.
 In this playbook, you’ll find:

 * Recommended practices
 * Common terms and plain language definitions
 * Example language and visual templates for income reporting

 ## Who is this guide for?

 This guide is for:

 * SNAP program administrators and their staff
 * Other state, county, and local officials who support the SNAP eligibility and enrollment process
 * Vendors and contractors working with agencies to deliver SNAP benefits to applicants and/or clients

 This guide is not intended to be used by SNAP clients.

 ## How can I use the information in this guide?

 * Identifying changes to make to your application/renewal form
 * Identifying areas of your application/renewal form to test with clients

-## Recommended Practices:
+## Recommended Practices

 ### Have a dedicated “Income” section in your application

 <div class="section">
   <img class="example" align="right" src="./images/dedicatedIncome.png"
     alt="Identify who in the household has earned income, with examples." /> Collect income information in one dedicated section.
 If an application asks all income questions at the same time, the applicant can focus on:
   <ul>
     <li>Gathering any needed information or documents (like paystubs).</li>
     <li>Entering all income information during one session.</li>